AMI Concurrent M.Ed. in Montessori Education

 The Montessori Content courses total 27 credit hours and comprise the requirements for the AMI diploma.
 These courses are taken at one of our partner AMI institutes.
+Students must also be admitted and enrolled separately at the partner training institute.
 Although the Montessori Content courses are listed as discrete courses for purposes of registration, the actual instruction is presented as an integrated, interdisciplinary program of child development, methodology, practice, observation, and practice teaching.

 The Education Core courses total 9 credit hours and are taken during the summer following completion of the AMI diploma.
 Students take ED 600 - Foundations of Research in Education, SE 761 - Introduction to Special Education, and ED 625 - Montessori Capstone: A Professional Learning Plan.
 These courses are designed to broaden the student’s knowledge of research and trends in the field of education, and may be offered online or in-person at Loyola's Baltimore campus.
 For the convenience of students, the Education Core courses are offered during a special intensive summer session that typically starts in June or July.
 The capstone course, ED 625, entails a final project due in mid-August to complete the degree.

 Loyola offers three training specializations:

 - Primary (ages 3 – 6)

 - Elementary (ages 6 – 12)

 Depending upon the choice of partner institute, programs are typically offered in one of the following formats: